donnellyk/KVNBoundedImageView/README.md

 - `boundingBoxScheme`: How the bounding rectangle is calculated.
     - `BoundingBoxSchemeAll`: All features detected are used.
 A rectangle that fits all features is created and used.
 This is the default behavior
     - `BoundingBoxSchemeLargest`: Uses the largest face found.
 Good for if you have images of crowds with a clear subject.
-    - `BoundingBoxSchemeSmallest': Uses the smallest face found.
+    - `BoundingBoxSchemeSmallest`: Uses the smallest face found.
 To be honest, I only threw this in because it was super easy to implement.
 I have no idea why you would want to use this.
 Maybe because everyone loves an underdog?
-- `boundingEnabled`: Enabled or disables the detection and bounding.
+- `boundingEnabled`: Enables or disables the detection and bounding.
 If `NO`, the image is displayed with `UIViewContentModeScaleAspectFill`
 - `animated`: To make the transition a little nicer (but only a little, there is room for improvement), this provides a short Core Animation (kCATransitionFade) when the detection has finished.
 Defaults to `YES`.

 ## Installation